 In the UK, canned baked beans refers to beans mainly haricot beans that are cooked in a tomato sauce and canned.
 Haricot beans are also known as Navy beans.
 Mixed beans in a tomato sauce are also available and these can be used instead of ordinary baked beans.
 Popular choices of baked beans in the UK include Branston beans and Heinz beans both of which are vegan-friendly.

-However, branded cans of beans are now quite expensive as food costs have risen, so supermarket own brand of baked beans are perfect budget-friendly substitutes as long as they are vegan which they usually are.
+However, branded cans of beans are now quite expensive as food costs have risen, so supermarket own brand of baked beans are great budget-friendly substitutes as long as they are vegan which they usually are.

 Alternatively, you can easily prepare a batch of your own home-made Baked Beans in a Tomato Sauce or even substitute the baked beans for a home-made batch of Boston Baked Beans.

-If your cooking your campfire stew for a cook-out, BBQ, or over a campfire then baked potatoes roasted on the camp fire hot coals are a great accompaniment.
-Prick the potatoes all over the skin and then wrap them up in a double layer of foil, place somewhere safe on the hot coals and they will likely take about an hour to soften depending on the potato size.
+If you're cooking your campfire stew for a cook-out, BBQ, or over a campfire then baked potatoes roasted on the camp fire hot coals are a great accompaniment.
+Prick the potatoes all over the skin and then wrap them up in a double layer of foil, place somewhere safe on the hot coals and they will likely take about an hour or so to soften depending on the potato size.

 Alternatively bake your potatoes in an oven or microwave.
-I like to soften the potatoes using a microwave and then crisp them up by rubbing a little oil over the skin and popping them in an air-fryer until the skins are crispy and brown.
+I like to soften the potatoes using a microwave and then crisp them up by rubbing a little oil over the skin and popping them in an air-fryer or oven until the skins are crispy and brown.

 A few more ideas:

-* Home-made Cornbread Muffins [gluten-free recipe included within the post recipe notes] or a slice of this Slow Cooker Cornbread
+* Home-made Cornbread Muffins [gluten-free recipe included within the post recipe notes] or a slice of this Slow Cooker Cornbread.

 * A slice of home-made Slow Cooker Boston Brown Bread.

-* A delicious wedge of this Irish Soda Bread [wheaten bread]
+* A delicious wedge of this Irish Soda Bread [wheaten bread].

-* US biscuits or one of these Buttermilk Scones
+* US biscuits or one of these Buttermilk Scones.

 * Carrot hotdogs in a hot-dog bread bun and topped with the camp fire stew is a delicious meal that my kids especially love.